Dlibmanw/CV/README.md

 A Full Stack Junior Developer, currently looking for a role where I can continue to build my programming skills.

 My background combines both analytical and business development skills.
 I'm a Biotechnology Engineer with experience in Water Treatment.
 After moving to the UK 7 years ago I've made a career transition and worked as a sales proffessional for different tech and software companies.
 Recently decided that I want to go back to what I love the most, which is building things and be part of the creation.
-Coding was something that I always wanted to learn and being surrounded by developers in my previous job I felt very inspired and decided to join the intensive Makers coding bootcamp.
+Coding was something I always wanted to learn and being surrounded by developers in my previous job I felt very inspired and decided to join the intensive Makers coding bootcamp.

 Since January 2020, I have been studying at Makers Academy, where I have been learning fundamentals of software development.
 I've also learned good coding practices and gained pairing and team work experience.